 The name of this Welsh god is also the name of a modern pagan holiday celebrating the Autumnal Equinox.
 He has also been called The Boy, The Young Man and the Son of Modron.
 To put it simply, Mabon was and is seen as a “Divine Child” and as such his legend is found in the Welsh tale “Culhwch and Olwen”.
 Mabon was stolen from Modron when he was only three days old but then eventually rescued by King Arthur’s men.
 He is both one of the youngest and oldest souls, making his life a paradox.
 This balance is celebrated at the Autumnal Equinox, as the light and dark are at an equal stasis.
 Mabon was a hunter spirit with a magical horse and hound.
 He is a god of the forest and protects and frees wild animals.
 Two things we know for sure – he is an ancient Celtic god and he was the son of Modron (the Great Mother).

-Perhaps best known as the Welsh Celtic Goddess Rhiannon’s husband, Manawydan is said to have been a son of the sea god Llyr and brother to Bran and Branwen.
-He is said to be the same god as the Isle of Man’s sea god Manannan Mac Lyr.
+Perhaps best known as the Welsh Celtic Goddess Rhiannon’s husband, Manawydan is a son of the sea god Llyr, and he is a brother to Bran and Branwen.
+He may be the same god as the Isle of Man’s sea god – Manannan Mac Lyr.
 Manawydan is one of the gods who takes Bran’s head to the mound under the Tower of London.
 He is a Welsh Celtic God that is spoken of in two branches of the Mabinogi, and rescues his wife Rhiannon from an evil curse in the third branch.
 We could assume that he is a god of the sea; however, there is no text or archaeological evidence supporting this assumption.
 In some Arthurian legends, he is a knight of King Arthur’s.